phillipberndt/android-bionic-hosts-proposal/README.md

 * From apps that alter the file, write `/etc/hosts` files sorted in `strcasecmp` order and prepend them with `#LFHFFv1\n`.

+## Testing / Validation
+The patch has been tested on a live system and using the code from the test directory on a large hosts file with

+* overly long lines
+* lots of comments/empty lines
+* queries against domains that lie in between each two other domains (in the sort order)
+* unsorted files with the header (doesn't work, but also doesn't loop forever)

 ## Rationale
 It is obvious why replacing the O(n) lookup with a O(log(n)) one is beneficial for large data sets, especially if that upper bound is often reached by lookups